awatin/specs/README.md

 ```

 ## Page Header
-The first heading should be # Head with `---` like below and should refer to the overall title of the document.
+The first heading should be an atx style heading `# Head` and should refer to the overall title of the document.

 ```md
 ---